 Phase 2, 2012

-Phase 2 was conducted in 2012 the Company issued a total number 28.6 million shares (with a Net Asset Value of just over R2 billion) to special purpose vehicles (SPV).
+Phase 2 was conducted in 2012, when the Company issued a total number 28.6 million shares (with a Net Asset Value of just over R2 billion) to special purpose vehicles (SPV).
 These SPV’s are detailed below: